Coderockr/backend-test/README.md

 You should see this challenge as an opportunity to create an application following modern development best practices (given the stack of your choice), but also feel free to use your own architecture preferences (coding standards, code organization, third-party libraries, etc).
 It’s perfectly fine to use vanilla code or any framework or libraries.

 ## Scope
-In this challenge you should build an API, and then implement an simple interface that consumes the data of your API.
+In this challenge you should build an API for an application such as a social event network that implements the following features:

-__NOTE:__ We will not evaluate the implementation of visual styles.
-In fact, it’s recommended that you use some library of components to assist you in the development of the interface.
-But if you prefer, feel free to implement your own components/styles.

-## Challenge
-Build an application for a events social network that provides the following:
+__NOTE:__ the implementation of an interface will not be evaluated.

 ### Public Area
 1. __A public event list:__ When accessing the main route, the application should show a list of all the events registered, paging them every 10 events;